namonajem/UNI-SEMG6/CODEOFCONDUCT.md

 ## Non-compliance consequences

 1. **Minor non-compliance consequences** - The member should bring cookies for the rest of the team and look while the other eat them up.
-2. **Major non-compliance consequences** - The member will be reported to the module leader and possible ejected from the team.
+2. **Major non-compliance consequences** - The member will be reported to the module leader and possibly ejected from the team.

 ## Git branches workflow.